 By the way, in all modesty, I am a highly educated and licensed professional with my own businesses, so please do not assume that I am some loud-mouthed, low-class antagonist that enjoys telling people off.
 Much to the contrary: it takes something this serious for me to take time to officially complain!

-Review about: Dollar General Corporation Manager.
+Product or Service Mentioned: Dollar General Corporation Manager.

 Reason of review: Poor customer service.